Peter Beighton: Early life and education

+Career

 Beighton undertook clinical research in the Sahara Desert and epidemiologic studies on Easter Island, Tristan da Cunha and in Southern Africa.
+In 1970, he moved to South Africa, joining the Division of Orthopaedic Surgery at the University of the Witwatersrand earning a PhD.
+In the course of this work, he developed the Beighton Scale.
 In 1972, Beighton was appointed Professor of Human Genetics at the University of Cape Town's Faculty of Medicine.
 His research was largely on inherited disorders of the skeleton and connective tissues.

-Beighton has received several awards including the gold medal of the British Orthopaedic Association, the President's Medallion of the South African Orthopaedic Association, the Smith & Nephew literary award and the silver medal of the South African Medical Research Council.
+Beighton received several awards including the gold medal of the British Orthopaedic Association, the President's Medallion of the South African Orthopaedic Association, the Smith & Nephew literary award and the silver medal of the South African Medical Research Council.
 In 2002, he was the first recipient of the newly established Order of Mapungubwe - bronze, which was bestowed for lifetime achievement as a scientist, and for research into the inherited disorders of the skeleton.